Jonnie Hallman is an independent design engineer in New York.

 My greatest hit was the FiftyThree Pencil landing page—a collaboration with the FiftyThree team to debut their first piece of hardware.

-After riding the freelance roller coaster for several years, I built my own app to bring peace of mind to freelancers by visualizing their schedule and income from a bird’s eye view.
+After riding the ups & downs of freelance for many years, I built my own app to bring peace of mind to freelancers by visualizing their schedule and income from a bird’s eye view.

 In addition to building for the web, I also love writing (and speaking) about the process.
 Below are a few of my more popular posts: